jerkos/apikrab/README.md

 - [x] Create a new project
 - [x] Add an action to your project
 - [x] Run an action
-- [x] Extract data from your response using jsonpath
+- [x] Extract data from your response using jsonpath (not fully implemented yet)
 - [x] Chain actions
 - [x] Test your action